Quantum-Accelerators/quacc/docs/src/install/install.md

 ## Installing QuAcc

-In your new activated conda environment, you can install QuAcc and its related dependencies by using `pip install quacc`.
-For the development version of QuAcc (recommended), you can instead use `pip install git+https://github.com/arosen93/quacc.git`.
+In your new activated conda environment, you can install QuAcc and its related dependencies by using `pip install quacc[all]`.
+For the development version of QuAcc (recommended), you can instead use `pip install git+https://github.com/arosen93/quacc.git[all]`.

-To install QuAcc with support for all features out-of-the-box, append `[all]` to the end (e.g. `pip install git+https://github.com/arosen93/quacc.git`).